dermesser/libsocket/README.md

 ##PLATFORMS

 libsocket is developed on Linux 3.x with gcc, but every file was successfully tested with clang (from llvm 3.0) and works with it.
 Since revision 396d05, libinetsocket.c works on OpenBSD 5.0.
 I'm working on porting libunixsocket to OpenBSD which is much harder (I guess so at the moment).

+##REWRITE

+Since e1688a6, the library was almost completely rewritten.
+The process is completed with tag `rewrite_complete_ii`.
+The new library is more reliable, clear and functional.
+If the old library works in your programs, there's no cause to migrate to the new library, but for new programs, the new library is recommended, especially the libunixsocket part.